heroku-examples/analytics-with-kafka-redshift-metabase/README.md

 Then in each of the `generate_data`, `viz`, and `redshift_batch` directories, run `npm start`.

 Open the URL in the startup output of the `viz` app.
 It will likely be `http://localhost:3000`.

+## Heroku Connect Data Demo

+**This is an addition to the project above and not required to run** This is an example of showing how Salesforce and Heroku Postgres can be synced using [Heroku Connect](https://www.heroku.com/connect).

+## Data Demo Structure

+This project uses `viz` for the web interface to show the chart that represents supply and demand using `fulfillment order` and `purchase order` of products in specific categories in Salesforce and Postgres.
+This project also uses a `generate_orders` which is a worker automatically creating orders periodically.

+`generate_orders` creates orders and the `viz` shows the chart.

+This project add new routes `/connect` and `/ordercontrol` to the viz app.
+`/connect` show the demand chart and `/ordercontrol` gives you UI to control the `generate_orders`.

+The detail of `generate_orders` can be found [here]('/link_to_the_readme_under_generate_orders').

+## Deploy Data Demo

+### Data Demo Prerequisites

+- This project is an addition to the existing project above so make sure you have everything running first
+- Salesforce account
+- Postgres add-on
+- Heroku Connect

+### Deploy Data Demo to Heroku

+This app gets deployed together with the original project.
+However, it requires additional environment variables.

+### Environment Variables

+These variables need to be set to run the app.
+You can retrive them from Salesforce.

+- `DATABASE_URL`: This is not new but this has to be a Heroku Postgres which is connected with Salesforce
+- `HEROKU_CONNECT_ACCOUNT_ID`: The accout id that's associated with the contract
+- `HEROKU_CONNECT_FULLFILLMENT_TYPE_ID`: The id of fulfillment order type
+- `HEROKU_CONNECT_PURCHASE_YPTE_ID`: The id of purchase order type
+- `HEROKU_CONNECT_PRICEBOOK_ID`: Pricebook id that's connected with all products

+### new routes

+You can access these locally and from the Heroku app.

+- `/connect` This route shows the chart
+- `/ordercontrol`  please check the detail from [here]('/link_to_the_readme_under_generate_orders').